Ubuntu Netbook Edition: Unity

 Starting with UNE 10.10, the interface was switched to Unity.
 Due to the desktop version of Ubuntu also being changed to the Unity interface, the netbook edition was rolled into the general Ubuntu distribution starting with Ubuntu 11.04 Natty Narwhal and the netbook edition was discontinued as a separate distribution.

 Variants

 Dell Ubuntu Netbook Edition is built specifically for the hardware profile of the Inspiron Mini 9, and is also available for the Inspiron Mini 12.
 It includes a custom built interface and launcher as well as non-free codecs such as MPEG-4 and MP3.
 It began shipping on September 22, 2008.

 EasyPeasy is considered to be among the first UNE-based distributions, with a focus on the usage of proprietary software like Skype by default and also integrating a set of different standard applications and drivers.

 Support

-The minimum requirements are a Intel Atom CPU of at least 1.6 GHz, 512MB RAM and 4GB storage.
+The minimum requirements are an Intel Atom CPU of at least 1.6 GHz, 512MB RAM and 4GB storage.

 Ubuntu Netbook Edition was officially shipped with the following netbooks: